lammps/lammps/doc/src/pair_lj_relres.rst

-In a more complex situation, there may be two distinct clusters in a system (these two clusters may be on same molecule or on different molecules), each with its own switching distance.
+In a more complex situation, there may be two distinct clusters in a system (these two clusters may be on same molecule or on different molecules), each with its own switching cutoffs.
 If there are still two atom types in each cluster as in the earlier example, the commands should be:

 .. code-block:: LAMMPS